 Our responsibility is to express an opinion on compliance of Solana Beach School District's Measure JJ Bond Building Fund based on our performance audit of the types of compliance requirements referred to above.
 We conducted our performance audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the 2016-17 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, prescribed in Title 5, California Code of Regulations, section 19810.
 Those standards require that we plan and perform the performance audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on the local school construction bonds noted on the following page occurred.
 An audit includes examining, on a test basis, evidence about Solana Beach School District's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

-We believe that our performance audit provides a reasonable basis for our opinion on compliance with the requirements referred to above.
-However, our audit does not provide a legal determination of Solana Beach School District's compliance with those requirements.
+We believe that our performance audit provides a reasonable basis for our opinion on legal determination of Solana Beach School District's compliance with those requirements.